debfantom/UCB_AI-ML_17.1_Bank_Term_Deposit_Classification/README.md

 - **images/**: Folder with generated plots and visualizations.
 - **CRISP-DM-BANK.pdf**: PDF file of research paper "Using Data Mining for Bank Direct Marketing: An Application of the CRISP-DM Methodology"

+This dataset comes from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing) (Links to an external site).
+The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.

-This dataset comes from the UC Irvine Machine Learning Repository Links to an external site.
+The dataset you will use comes from the UC Irvine Machine Learning Repository Links to an external site..
 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.

 ---